Fall semester (end of August to mid-December)

-By participating in the Guatemala semester you may meet the following general education requirements:
+By participating in the Guatemala semester, you may meet the following general education requirements:

 - Cross-cultural experience

-- Humanities class – (2nd humanities/history/literature requirement)
+- Humanities course (2nd humanities/history/literature requirement)

-- Upper religion class
+- Upper-level religion course

-- Social science class (Part B)
+- Social science course (Part B)

 Elaine Suderman, Asst.
 Director of Cross-cultural Programs